praptidevgun25/Google-Clone-Project/README.md

 Check out my hosted site: https://google-clone-praptidevgun25.vercel.app

-**Some files has been modified for security reasons you may refer: https://youtu.be/24xpTmaPOdY for full tutorial**
+**Some files have been modified for security reasons you may refer: https://youtu.be/24xpTmaPOdY for full tutorial**

 **This build was made referring to :